hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-terraform-cloud-setup/assignment.md

 The first step to begin work with your deployment tasks is to set up your Terraform Cloud resources.

 1- HashiCorp Cloud Platform Account
 ===

 - Sign up for a free HCP Account at https://portal.cloud.hashicorp.com/sign-in
+	- Create HCP account
+	- Verify email address
+	- Setup a new  Organization

 - If you already have an account, sign in with your existing credentials.

 - Create a new organization.
 Your organization can be named anything you want.

-- Click on Terraform > Terraform Cloud and follow the link to https://app.terraform.io
+- Click on "Terraform" then "Continue to Terraform Cloud" and follow the link to https://app.terraform.io

-- Click the button "Continue with HCP account" to sign in with your HCP credentials
+- Click  "Continue with HCP account" to sign in with your HCP credentials

+- If prompted to Create a new HCP-linked account" click "Continue"

+- Once in the Terraform Cloud portal,  click "Start from Scratch" and create an Organization

+- Next you'll be prompted to create a workspace.
+Select the "CLI-driven workflow" panel, type **hashicat-aws** as the workspace name, enter a description such as "HashiCat for AWS", and click "Create workspace"

 2- Terraform Cloud Trial Plan
 ===

-- On the Terraform Cloud portal, when prompted, click <m>Start from Scratch</m> and create an organization

-- To enable a Trial of the "Standard" plan features, navigate to <x>Settings</x>-<x>Plan & Billing</x>, click <w>Edit plan</w> in the middle of the page
+- To enable a Trial of the "Standard" plan features, navigate to **Organizational Settings** >> **Plan & Billing**, click "Edit plan" in the middle of the page

-- Choose the radio button for **Standard Plan** and click on <m>Next</m> in the bottom left corner
+- Choose the radio button for **Standard Plan** and click on "Next" in the bottom left corner

-- On the next screen click the radio button for **Pay-as-you-go**, then click <m>Next</m> in the bottom left corner
+- On the next screen click the radio button for **Pay-as-you-go**, then click "Next" in the bottom left corner

-- On the next screen just click <m>Activate plan</m> (Do not enter any CC information).
+- On the next screen just click "Activate plan" (Do not enter any CC information)
+-
 Please see the example images below.

 ![Enable Trial](../assets/enable_trial_2.png)